 You move forward a bit more, and we have Pope Benedict XVI.
 Some made jokes, some had expectations due to his previous role he had as a Cardinal.
 Yet he surprised many with his demeaner and approach.
 He was thoughtful, he spoke with measured words filled with love and charity.
 There was very little of what he said that was an accident.
 In impromptu social situations he came across a sa bit awkward, but genuine.
 He wrote several documents on the liturgy, and from what I understand he remained very active in helping form positive Catholic/Jewish relations even after becoming Pope.
 It was quite different than what was expected, and it caught many people off guard.
 It didn’t catch me off guard though, because I remembered what he used to do in the years leading up to being a Cardinal; you can take a professor out of the classroom, but they’re still a professor.
 And when it came to how he handled things and his thought process, it was distinctly not Thomist.

-The first clue is the name he picked; Benedict, which was highly appropriate in hindsight considering his writings on the liturgy.
+The first clue is the name he picked; Benedict, which was highly appropriate in hindsight considering his writings on the liturgy (Benedictines are known for their devotion and reverence to the liturgy).
 The second clue is whose writings had the most influence him during his formation as a priest; Saint Bonaventure, who he did a marvelous three-part sermon on, and to whose home town he went on a pilgrimage to.
 It should come as no surprise then that the greatest living expert in Franciscan (and Augustinian, interestingly) spirituality is BXVI, the “Pope of Teaching”.

 Which brings us to Pope Francis, who is the most polarizing Pope we have had in some time.
 People love/hate his off the cuff remarks.
 People will latch onto something he says and not look at the follow-up comments or writings he’ll make after.
 What everyone has been failing to take into account is Ignatian pedagogy mirrors the 3rd mode of Ignatian Discernment, in which every facet is analyzed.
 That includes looking at orthodox/heterodox.
 As a result, if you catch them mid-thought or mid-processing, you might here some stuff that gives cause to concern.
 You need to give them time to work things through, just like you would if they were using Ignatian discernment.
 So, if you catch an extrovert on an airplane, you’re going to get some interesting thoughts; and the follow-up could be different because they reached the destination of their process.